 (c) contravened a provision of any written law.

-(3) The notice is to be in a form approved by the Director.
+(3) The barring notice must be in a form approved by the Director.

-(4) The notice has effect from the day the notice is given to the person until the earliest of —
+(4) The barring notice has effect from the day the barring notice is given to the person until the earliest of —

 (a) a specified day; or

-(b) if the notice is revoked under subsection (7) — the day that the notice of revocation is given to the person; or
+(b) if the barring notice is revoked under subsection (7) — the day that the notice of revocation is given to the person; or

-(c) if the decision to give the notice is quashed by the Commission under section 115AD — the day that a copy of the Commission’s decision is given to the person.
+(c) if the decision to give the barring notice is quashed by the Commission under section 115AD — the day that a copy of the Commission’s decision is given to the person.

-(5) The specified day cannot be more than 12 months after the day on which the notice is served.
+(5) The specified day cannot be more than 12 months after the day on which the barring notice is served.

-(6) Except as provided in subsection (7A), a person who enters premises contrary to a notice under subsection (2) commits an offence.
+(6) Except as provided in subsection (7A), a person who enters premises contrary to a barring notice commits an offence.

-Penalty: a fine of $10 000.
+Penalty for this subsection: a fine of $10 000.

 (7A) A person does not commit an offence under subsection (6) if the person enters the premises solely for the purpose of performing duties relating to the person’s work.